valeriosillari/valerio-portfolio/README.md

 -   app config vs runtime config
 -   update favicons design: from old (drops) to new (new shape) >> also social OG images
--   js fallback FOUC (from error page to homepage)

 ## NICE TO HAVE: